ambiflextrous/ambiflextrous/README.md

 Hi, my name is Nelson Ferrão.
-I'm a programmer, derivatives trader and essayist.
+I'm a programmer, derivatives trader and writer.

 <!--
 **ambiflextrous/ambiflextrous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.